 Post Acronym:

-Be sure to post the class-generated acronym, prompts/questions, and useful resources in a plae where each student can see them clearly.
+Be sure to post the class-generated acronym, prompts/questions, and useful resources in a place where each student can clearly see them.
 Create simple lists of questions/prompts and post them on your classroom walls.
 Review them daily and before a TDA essay.
 Repetition is an effective method for long-term memory!

 Take notes: